SonyGeorge/spring-rest-jpa/README.md

 * swagger API documentation is implemented and swagger UI is implemented for easy testing of application
 * editing of ```application.properties``` file is required to connect to local mysql database
 * spring actuator is added to project
+* spring Junit5 integration test is added to project